Marguerite Shopping Express Returns for One-Year Pilot

-The return of the Shopping Express, which connects students and Postdocs with affordable shopping options in one convenient ride, was achieved through a collaborative effort, said Stacey Bent, Vice Provost for Graduate Education.
+The return of the Shopping Express, which will connect students and Postdocs with affordable shopping options in one convenient ride, was achieved through a collaborative effort, said Stacey Bent, Vice Provost for Graduate Education.
 "We appreciate the student advocacy that helped pave the way for a budgetary proposal and are grateful to the Provost for quickly approving the pilot,” she said.

 Timeline